-Chances are, you’re dreading some of the conversations that may come up at the dinner table (or on Zoom or Skype).
+Chances are, you’re dreading some conversations that may come up at the dinner table.
 These conversations (and the anxiety leading up to them) can trigger deep emotions.
 Unfortunately, you can’t control what other people will say and do, so you’ll have to prepare for uncomfortable discussions.

 Choose Thanksgiving Plans Wisely

-Be smart about the places you go on Thanksgiving - and this includes virtual gatherings.
+Be smart about the places you go on Thanksgiving.
 Avoid groups or places where you know there will be drinking.
-Some people feel more comfortable hosting Thanksgiving themselves because they can control what's being served and keep busy with cooking, serving, and cleaning.
+Some people feel more comfortable hosting Thanksgiving themselves, because they can control what’s being served and keep busy with cooking, serving, and cleaning.